KoDa-project/KoDaWebSite/README.md

 All files related to the design, implementation as well as content for the KoDa web site can be found in this repository.

-The web site files can be found in the directory [website](./website).
+The website files can be found in the directory [content](./content).

-Go to the top web page by opening [index.md](./website/index.md)

 # Web site structure

-The hierarchy of the web site can be seen below
+The hierarchy of the website can be seen below

 ```
 index.md